Suboxone & Addiction Treatment in Carson City NV — Telehealth

 Can state employees in Carson City use their PEBP coverage with Rezolv Health?
 PEBP coverage varies by plan tier.
 We recommend calling your PEBP plan administrator to verify behavioral health benefits and whether Rezolv Health is in-network before scheduling.
 We accept most commercial-equivalent plans.

 How often do I need to have an appointment?
-Monthly.
-Follow-up appointments are typically 15 to 20 minutes and can be conducted from anywhere in Nevada with a phone or computer and a camera.
+Follow-up visits are scheduled periodically, based on your individual treatment plan, and can be conducted from anywhere in Nevada with a phone or computer and a camera.

 Ready to get started?